Madi Monamay

 Madi Monamay Nsosemo (born 6 April 2006) is a Belgian professional footballer who plays as a defender for club Jong PSV.

 Club career

 Early years

-As a youth player, Monamay joined the youth academy of Belgian side KVK Tienen-Hageland.
+As a youth player, Monamay joined the academy of Belgian side KVK Tienen-Hageland.
 In 2015, he joined the youth academy of Belgian side KV Woluwe-Zaventem.
 In 2018, he joined the youth academy of Belgian side Oud-Heverlee Leuven.
 In 2019, he joined the youth academy of Belgian side KRC Genk.
-In 2022, he joined the youth academy of German Bundesliga side Bayer 04 Leverkusen.
+In 2022, he joined the youth academy of German side Bayer 04 Leverkusen.
 He has been described as a "regular player in the A-juniors" while playing for the club.

 Monamay started his career with German Bundesliga side Bayer 04 Leverkusen.
 He has trained with the club's first team.

 PSV

 On 16 July 2024, Monamay signed a three-year contract with Eredivisie club PSV.

 International career

 Born in Belgium, Monamay is of DR Congolese descent.
 He has represented Belgium internationally at youth level.
 He has captained the Belgium national under-18 football team.